codemagic-ci-cd/codemagic-docs/content/building/encrypting.md

 ```

 {{<notebox>}}
 Note that when you upload a file for encryption, it is encoded to `base64` and would have to be decoded during the build.
-If you want to encrypt a key file, copy-paste the contents of the key file to the encryption interface and use the encrypted value in your configuration.
+If you want to encrypt a file (plaintext, JSON, plist), copy-paste the contents of it to the encryption interface and use the encrypted value in your configuration.
 {{</notebox>}}

 Writing the base64-encoded environment variable to a file can be done like this: